-California lagged many other states in groundwater management before passage of the Sustainable Groundwater Management Act (SGMA) in 2014.
+California trailed behind many other states in groundwater management before passage of the Sustainable Groundwater Management Act (SGMA) in 2014.
 Now, with careful implementation of the new law, California has an opportunity to transform into a model for the West and other water-challenged parts of the world.

 - Groundwater pumping allocations under California's Sustainable Management Act: Considerations for groundwater sustainability agencies [PDF]

 This paper addresses one major dilemma facing Groundwater Sustainability Agencies (GSAs): how to comply with SGMA without changing groundwater rights.
 It provides background on groundwater rights priorities and then recommends one approach among four to develop an allocation scheme that is most likely to withstand a court challenge.

 - Addressing regional surface water depletions in California: A proposed approach for compliance with the Sustainable Groundwater Management Act [PDF]

 In this paper, Environmental Defense Fund proposes an approach for GSAs to address surface water depletions – also known as the “sixth deadly sin” or “Undesirable Result No. 6” – under SGMA.

 - Groundwater trading as a tool for implementing California's Sustainable Groundwater Management Act [PDF]